 Bank customers in India are being targeted by fraudsters using a new type of mobile banking malware called SOVA Android Trojan.
 This malware captures the credentials when users log into their net banking apps and access bank accounts once installed and once installed, it is impossible to uninstall.
 Once the fake Android application is installed on the phone it sends the list of all applications installed on the device to the C2 (command and Control Server) controlled by the threat actor to get a list of targeted applications.
-Simultaneously, C2 sends back to the malware list of addresses for each targeted application and stores this information inside an XML File.
+Simultaneously, C2 returns to the malware list of addresses for each targeted application and stores this information inside an XML File.
 These targeted applications are managed through the communications between the malware and C2.

 Infection Mechanism: